zoltan-nz/NWEN402-lab/projects/1_setup/tutorial.md

   CONSUMES EventOFPSwitchFeatures
 ```

-In the other console: start mininet with 3 hosts connected to 1 switch
+In the other terminal: start mininet with 3 hosts connected to 1 switch

 ```